benbalter/WP-Emphasis/readme.txt

 == Changelog ==

+= 0.4 =
+* Updated jQuery to port with performance improvements

 = 0.3 =
 * Ported to jQuery and added toggle under the readings settings page (default is native prototype build)